What is Picnic? 🚚

 🏆 Do code reviews on the blockchain:

 Code reviews are at the core of our development, but it’s not always fun.
 We want everything to be interesting so we’ve put code reviews on the blockchain.
-You can find out more in this article.
+You can find out more in Crypto incentives for code reviews.

 🧔👩🏿🧒🏻 Be part of an international, friendly, and helpful team: